Westray to Papa Westray flight: Background

 The route between the Orkney Islands of Westray and Papa Westray in northern Scotland is a subsidised public service obligation.
+It is the shortest part of a three-airport loop that connects Westray Airport and Papa Westray Airport to Kirkwall Airport, the main hub for the Orkney islands.

 The Orkney Islands Council awards the route, along with several other routes throughout the islands, through a tendering process.
 The flights began in 1967, initially establishing the record for the world's shortest scheduled flights, and they have been continuously operated by Loganair.
 In 2013, the contract was again awarded to Loganair over two competing bids.

 Flights

 Flights between Westray Airport and Papa Westray Airport occur daily in both directions, except on Saturdays, when only flights from Westray to Papa Westray are available, and on Sunday, when only flights from Papa Westray to Westray are available.
 The total distance covered by the flights is 1.7 mi, which is about the same length as the runway at Edinburgh Airport.
 The flights are always combined with flights from and to Kirkwall Airport (27 mi distance), flying in a narrow triangle.

-Pilot Stuart Linklater flew the short hop more than 12,000 times, more than any other pilot, before he retired in 2013.
+Stuart Linklater piloted the flight more than 12,000 times, more than any other pilot, before he retired in 2013.
 Linklater set the record for the fastest flight between the islands at 53 seconds.